square-computersetup/square-computersetup.github.io/_includes/yubikey.md

-You should have received a YubiKey with your laptop, this is used as another way to authenticate with Okta, in the event that Okta FastPass is not available.
+You should have received a YubiKey with your laptop.
+This is used as another way to authenticate with Okta, in the event that Okta FastPass is not available.

 {% include figure url="/assets/images/yubikey.png" image_path="/assets/images/yubikey.png" caption="(If you didn't get a Yubikey, file a go/IT ticket)" %}